Trivivium/devops-2k20/report/REPORT.md

 We ended up using [.NET Core][prog-1] with C# as it was argued that it was the language that most of the group members would be able to write from the start.
-We wanted to focus less on the development of the application and more on setting up the DevOps tools and processing related to it, so chosing a completely new, and thus challenging language wasn't a priority.
+We wanted to focus less on the development of the application and more on setting up the DevOps tools and processing related to it, so choosing a completely new, and thus challenging language wasn't a priority.

-The choice of the C# naturally led us to the usage of the [ASPNET Core][prog-2] web framework.This framework provides us with good documentation on authoring both server-rendered pages and REST APIs.
+The choice of C# naturally led us to the usage of the [ASPNET Core][prog-2] web framework.This framework provides us with good documentation on authoring both server-rendered pages and REST APIs.
 For interaction with the database we decided to use an ORM rather than handwritten SQL statements for reasons